Raamsdonk

 loosened a bit.
 After 1690 the catholics were able to held services in

-a disguised church in a nearby village.
+a hidden church in a nearby village.
 The often much celebrated

-tolerance of that time was not for free though; the catholics had to
+tolerance of that time came not for free though; the catholics had to

 pay 315 guilders each year for this religious freedom, in that time a